 Fernando Alonso is a born leader, with extraordinary drive and determination.
 Insisting on his right to make up his own mind, he demands freedom of thought and action, and does not let anything or anyone stand in his way once he is committed to his goal, much like the Richard Mille brand.

-Fernando Alonso met Richard Mille few years before the brand teamed up with McLaren F1 Team, Alonso’s team.
+Fernando Alonso met Richard Mille a few years before the brand teamed up with McLaren F1 Team, Alonso’s team.

 If Richard Mille is passionate about racing cars, Alonso is also partial to fine watch movements.
 It is something that has been passed down in his family.

-In his last F1 seasons, Alonso set himself the goal of winning the motorsport’s equivalent of the Triple Crown, a title rewarding victories at the Monaco Grand Prix, the Indianapolis 500 and the 24 Hours of Le Mans, which only Graham Hill has achieved in all the history of motor racing.
+Few years ago, Alonso set himself the goal of winning the motorsport’s equivalent of the Triple Crown, a title rewarding victories at the Monaco Grand Prix, the Indianapolis 500 and the 24 Hours of Le Mans, which only Graham Hill has achieved in all the history of motor racing.

 Such is the friendship between driver and watchmaker that Richard Mille was among the first to know when Alonso decided at the beginning of the 2017 season to compete in the formidable Indianapolis 500, a grueling circuit that very few active Formula 1 drivers have dared to take on.
 In position for the victory, he had to give up a few laps at the finish.
 In passing, he gleaned the title of ‘Best Rookie of the event.’

 On June 17, 2018, at the wheel of a Toyota TS050 Hybrid, he won the 24 Hours of Le Mans with Kazuki Nakajima and Sébastien Buemi.
 It was his first time ever participating, and brought him another step towards his ambition of winning the Triple Crown.
-In 2018 After 17 seasons in F1 and 312 Grands Prix, he retired from F1 to devote himself entirely to the WEC.
-After winning the 24 hours of Daytona in 2019, he won the 24 Hours of Mans for a second consecutive time and clinched the 2019 championship at the same time.
-Today, Fernando dreams of new challenges.

 Fernando Alonso's Watch